 Learn More in SPARK Exchanges Webinar

-This webinar will introduce Social Current’s SPARK Exchanges and preview what’s to come in 2022.
-Join this session and invite your colleagues to learn more about the groups, hear from participants, and see a demo of the Social Current Hub.
+This webinar introduced Social Current’s SPARK Exchanges.
+Watch this on-demand webinar to learn more about the groups, hear from participants, and see a demo of the Social Current Hub.

 As we welcome the new year, and the 22nd month of the pandemic, a critical question likely keeps many leaders awake at night: How do we continue to adapt to the ever-changing landscape and strive to thrive in the face of unrelenting challenges?
 One answer stands out to me: Partner with staff to build workforce resilience.